tbensky/PrologScheduling/README.md

-# Scheduling Prolog using Constraint Logic Programming (CLP)
+# Solving scheduling problems using Prolog using Constraint Logic Programming (CLP)

 This is a simple, gentle, and step-by-step example of how to use Prolog and constraint logic programmig (CLP) to schedule events (in this case college classes), into a minimum number of rooms.

+## Funny realization

+I've been dabbling with Prolog every since high school.
+That was 30+ years ago.
+This is the first Prolog program I've ever written myself, that actually does something useful.

 ## First a few thoughts

 I find Prolog to be an extremely satisfying language to use.
-I first dabbled with it back in '85 when Borland came out with Turbo Prolog 1 and then 2.
+I first became aware of it with it back in '85 when Borland came out with Turbo Prolog 1 and then 2.
 I owned them both.
-The manuals were great tutorials on Prolog (recently bought them all again on eBay).
-Kudos to the knowledgable people at Borland who wrote these.
-I look at Prolog on and off, sometimes with a fair amount of intensity for a few weeks, then I set it down again for a while.
-I've been doing with for the better part of 35 years!
+The Borland manuals were great tutorials on Prolog (recently bought them all again on eBay).
+Kudos to the knowledgable people at Borland who wrote them.

+I look at Prolog on
+and off, sometimes with a fair amount of intensity for a few weeks, then I set it down again for a while.
+I've been doing with for the better part of 30 years!
 Ouch!
-This repo actually contains the very first Prolog program I wrote from scratch, to solve a scheduling problem I had, and I actually use it!
-I don't mean this in a historical sense.
-After all of these years, this is actually the first Prolog program I've written just recently (Aug 2022), during another one of my "let's learn Prolog phases.")
+This repo actually contains the very first Prolog program I wrote from scratch, to solve ongoing scheduling work I do.
+I actually use it, and I don't mean this in a historical sense.
+After all of these years, this is actually the first Prolog program I've written (in Aug 2022), during another one of my "let's try Prolog" phases.

-Whenever I'm able to get it to do something that I need, or have some "ah ha that's how that works" moment with it, I find it very rewarding, like I've actually just learned something.
-Prolog however, has an odd reputation out there (which is also how I used to think about it).
+Whenever I'm able to get Prolog to do something that I need, or have some "ah ha that's how that works" moment with it, I find it very rewarding.
+It always feels like I just learned something.
+Prolog however, has an odd and erroneous reputation though (which is also how I used to think about it).

-I've read many Stackoverflow questions where someone will say something like "I need to automate some scheduling" or "I want to add NLP to my application," or "I need to do X," (that is has some AIish or 'hard' problem, without an obvious procedural language solution).
+I've read many Stackoverflow questions where someone will say something like "I need to automate some scheduling" or "I want to add NLP to my application," or "I need to do X," (where X has some AI-ish or 'hard' aspects to it, without an obvious procedural language solution).

-They'll then go on to say "I heard Prolog is really good at this," and will post some code like `class(intro_to_coding,T,1:30-3:30).` or `is_verb(walk).` and throw their hands in the air with a closing thought like "What do I do now?
+They'll go on to say "I heard Prolog is really good at this," and will post a few lines of `class(intro_to_coding,T,1:30-3:30)` for a scheduling problem or `is_verb(walk)` for an NLP problem.
+They'll then throw their hands in the air with a comment thought like "What do I do now?
 I thought Prolog is supposed to know how to handle this."

 This is not the case.
+Prolog (just like your favorite procedural language) may know how to handle such things, but you still have to tell it how.
-All told, Prolog is a search language.
-It's core contains all of the best practices for searching data you give it, against some pattern you are looking for (that you also give it).
+All told, Prolog is a just search language.
+It's core contains all of the best practices for matchibng data (you give it), to some pattern you are looking for (that you also give it).
+It returns "true" if it finds a match between the two.
 It is generalized search language, that uses backtracking for search efficiency.

 The power of Prolog as I see it is twofold:

-1. You don't have to go writing the search algorithms yourself, and
+1. You don't have to go writing the search algorithms yourself.
+Prolog's are all professional-grade, so you can consider "large" search spaces.

 2. Prolog makes specifying your data and pattern(s) very natural, maybe even easier than with a procedural language.
 Both are just parts of the actual Prolog code.
-I find specifying the data usually doable (and even enjoyable).
-The pattern, which will drive the search, much less so.
+I find specifying the data usually very enjoyable.
+The pattern, which will drive the search, much less so however.

-I think people get hung up on the pattern they are looking for, and kind of expect Prolog to just "know" such things.
-In scheduling for example, there is no built in magic of Prolog like `make_a_schedule(X),` where you hit return and X will be a list of rooms and what classes can be placed into it.
-You still have to code up the Prolog that ensures classes aren't placed on top of each other, some kind of termination condition, and some data structure that even models a "room full of classes."
+I think with Prolog, people get hung up on stating the pattern they are looking for in their data.
+They kind of expect Prolog to just "know" such things.

+In scheduling for
+example, there is no built in magic of Prolog like `make_a_schedule(X),` where you hit return and X will be a list of rooms and what classes can be placed into it.
+You still have to code up the Prolog that ensures classes aren't placed on top of each other, some kind of termination condition, some data structure that even models a "room full of classes," etc.

 As Triska pointed out, if you've wandered over to Prolog, you probably have a difficult problem to solve.
+Likely with a large phase-space to explore.
-You're looking at Prolog because it is a difficult problem, and would also be made even more so if solved in a procedural language.
-Prolog may make the implementation easier on you.
+ You're looking at Prolog because it is already difficult problem, and would also be made even more so if solved in a procedural language.
+Prolog at least makes searching the large space plausible, may even make the implementation easier on you.
+In your procedural language, all you can think of is `for i=1,1000000000`, which you already know won't really work.

 # Prolog and Scheduling: Getting Started

 ## What scheduling I need

-I have `N` classrooms and `M` classes to be placed within the rooms.
-The number of classes, `M`, can vary, and I'd like to pack the classes into a mininmal number of rooms.
+In the scheduling application here, we need to place college classes into available rooms.
+We have `N` classrooms and `M` classes to be placed within the rooms.
+The number of classes, `M`, can vary, and we'd like to pack the classes into a mininmal number of rooms.
 In other words, pack in the `M` classes, minimizing `N`.

-The classes are specified (by me), as having a name, number, and required time slot.
-The time slot comes from a list of times that a class is allowed to be scheduled over.
+The classes are specified (by us), as having a name, number, and required time slot.

+The time slot comes from a list of times that a class is allowed to be scheduled into.
 For example, one group of time slots (group 0, just for labeling sense) might be:

 ```prolog